How to Choose the Best Yarn for Beginning Knitters

 Yarn is packaged in different shapes including balls, skeins, cakes, hanks and cones.
 The shape really doesn't determine which type of yarn a beginner should use, but some shapes are easier to use than others.
 Let's look at each one individually:

 The easiest to use for beginners are skeins, balls and cakes.
+Don't rule out hanks, but remember you will need to wind them into a ball before you can use them.
 These forms are also most common in large craft stores.
 Cones and hanks are readily available in specialty knit shops and online.

 Best Yarn For Beginning Knitters: Price